puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.26.md

 bookHidden: true
 ---

 # 1.26 Abhaya

-If you want to do something,
+Having heard the wonderful words
-Then work on it with all your might.
+Of the Buddha, the Kinsman of the Sun,
-A lax monastic life
+I penetrated the subtle truth,
-Just leads to regret.
+Like a hair-tip with an arrow.

 ## Notes